CoLRev-Environment/search-query/README.md

 ## Encounter a problem?

-If you find a bug or run into any issues while using the package, please [open an issue](https://github.com/CoLRev-Environment/search-query/issues) or contact one of the developers.
+Bug reports or issues can be submitted via [the issue tracker](https://github.com/CoLRev-Environment/search-query/issues) or by contacting the developers.

 ## How to cite